Leading order magnetic field dependence of conductivities in anomalous hydrodynamics

 {\ Results from kinetic theory \cite{abbasi:hydrodynamicexcitations,hidaka:nonlinearresponses,dantas:magnetotransportmultiweyl,gao:chiralanomaly}, thermal QFT \cite{kharzeev:chiralmagnetic,landsteiner:gravitationalanomaly,landsteiner:gravitationalanomalya}, EFT \cite{dubovsky:effectivefield,haehl:effectiveactions,glorioso:globalanomalies} and even Ward identities \cite{jensen:triangleanomalies} also suggest that the thermodynamic frame transport coefficients are preferred (see \cite{landsteiner:notesanomaly} for a review).
 Here we see that to obtain non-trivial results involving the anomaly from order one constitutive relations we must work $B^\mu$ order zero.}

 {\ Even if the anomalous transport coefficients are the same as in the thermodynamic frame, the result in \eqref{eqn:idealconductivities} are -- to the best of our knowledge -- new.
-Additionally we learn from these expressions \eqref{eqn:idealconductivities} that: $i$) the dependence of the conductivities on $B$ is not simply quadratic as reported in the literature, specifically at larger values of $B$ and this statement does not rely on the fact that the thermodynamics can depend on $B$, as pointed out already in \cite{landsteiner:negativemagnetoresistivity} and $ii$) using purely hydrodynamical arguments (i.e. the requirement that conductivities are frame-independent) we have shown that the magnetic field must be taken to order zero to avoid inconsistencies.}
+Additionally we learn from these expressions \eqref{eqn:idealconductivities} that: $i$) the dependence of the conductivities on $B$ is not simply quadratic as reported in the literature, specifically at larger values of $B$, and this statement does not rely on the fact that the thermodynamics can depend on $B$, as pointed out already in \cite{landsteiner:negativemagnetoresistivity}, furthermore, at order one in derivatives, there are more transport coefficients than just $\sigma_0$ \cite{ammon:chiralhydrodynamics} and $ii$) using purely hydrodynamical arguments (i.e. the requirement that conductivities are frame-independent) we have shown that the magnetic field should be taken to order zero to avoid inconsistencies at all orders in the derivative expansion.

 {\ There is however a small caveat to the above discussion.
 As alluded to previously the hydrostatic configuration of the system is defined by a Killing vector $V^{\mu}$.
 Typically, one identifies $V^{\mu} / \sqrt{-V^2} = u^{\mu}$ in the hydrostatic limit and this defines the thermodynamic frame.
 When the vector field $B^{\mu} \sim \mathcal{O}(\partial^{0})$ however, there is the option to modify this canonical definition e.g. $u^{\mu} = 1/c_{0} \left( V^{\mu} / \sqrt{-V^2} + c_{1} \mu B^{\mu} \right)$ where $c_{0}$ is a normalisation constant so that $u_{\mu} u^{\mu}=-1$ and $c_{1}$ a parameter that can be tuned to set $\mathcal{Q}^{\mu}=0$ - which is part of the definition of the Landau frame \footnote{We thank Ashish Shukla for suggesting this to us.}.
 However, the resultant expressions look like the Landau frame only if we include the magnetic field up to $\mathcal{O}(B)$ in amplitude i.e. $T^{\mu \nu} u_{\nu} = - \epsilon u^{\mu} + \mathcal{O}(B^2)$ and $J^{\mu} u_{\mu} = - n + \mathcal{O}(B^2)$.
 One can of course work with these expressions, although again the Landau frame is out of reach.}